-Technical Audit: Performance and Cost optimization
+Technical Audit: Cloud infrastructure performance and Cost optimization

 The goal of the technical audit is to analyse the infrastructure scaling under load and estimate its cost in near-real-time for different infrastructure configuration options.Get my Qoute